MahammadRafi06/Migration_micro/my-website/docs/application-packaging/security-considerations.md

-# Security Considerations for AEP
+# Security Considerations for the Armada Edge Platform

 Learn essential security practices and considerations when packaging applications for deployment on the Armada Edge Platform.